Command & Conquer: Generals: China

 A military parade in Beijing is attacked by GLA forces, culminating in the detonation of a stolen Chinese nuclear warhead and the beginning of the GLA's incursion inside China's borders.
 The Chinese mobilise to stall and contain the GLA, but in the process lose the Three Gorges Dam and the Hong Kong Convention and Exhibition Center.
 Now on the offensive, the Chinese attack GLA strongholds, arriving at the terror cell's main headquarters in Dushanbe.
 Utilising nuclear weapons, the Chinese put an end to the GLA's offensive.

 GLA

 Despite losses to China, the GLA maintains its presence across Central Asia and the Middle East.
 In efforts to revive itself, the GLA raid UN convoys and incite riots in Astana.
-However, the United States enters the war and a GLA renegade sides with the Chinese with the intention to destroy the organisation.
+However, the United States enters the war and a GLA renegade sides with the Chinese with the intention to destroy the organization.
 The GLA retaliate by attacking the Baikonur Cosmodrome, and uses the platform to launch devastating toxin attacks at highly populated cities.